C API Reference

 ts_pack_download_group()

-Groups are defined in the remote manifest and let you ensure a curated
+Groups are defined by the remote manifest, not by this library, and let you

-set of related grammars in one call instead of listing each name to
+ensure a curated set of related grammars in one call instead of listing each

 Returns the total number of languages now available (statically compiled plus downloaded and cached).